frank-leitner/portswigger-websecurity-academy/11_cross_site_scripting_XSS/DOM_XSS_in_innerHTML_sink_using_source_location.search/README.md

 ## Steps

-When using the search in this lab application, the search term is displayed in the page.
+The lab application is a blog website with search functionality.
+The search term is included on the result page.

 This is not performed on the server side, but by using client side JavaScript:

 ![HTML](img/HTML.png)